sottlmarek/DevSecOps/README.md

 ![stars](https://img.shields.io/github/stars/sottlmarek/DevSecOps?style=for-the-badge)
 ![watchers](https://img.shields.io/github/watchers/sottlmarek/DevSecOps?color=green&style=for-the-badge) ![watchers](https://img.shields.io/github/forks/sottlmarek/DevSecOps?color=orange&style=for-the-badge)

 This library contains list of tools and methodologies accompanied with resources.
 The main goal is to provide to the engineers a guide through opensource DevSecOps tooling.
-This repository covers only cyber security in the cloud and the DevSecOps scope.
+This repository covers only cybersecurity in the cloud and the DevSecOps scope.

 # Table of Contents